Myna AI

 User Confusion

 Tracked through usability sessions and support feedback.
-Progressive disclosure and a simplified entry point reduced confusion by 70%.
+Progressive disclosure and a simplified entry point drove the reduction.

 Tracked through usability sessions and support feedback.
-Progressive disclosure and a simplified entry point reduced confusion by 70%.
+Progressive disclosure and a simplified entry point drove the reduction.

 -50%